Rahul-D-George/FedAIC1.0/README.md

 __*Note:*__ _The above cannot be run until I have access to the Apollo machine._

 # How to run

+### Pre-Requisites
-In order to run the code, you will first need to clone the repository, and install the following dependencies from the commandline, via `pip`
+In order to run the code, you will first need to clone the repository, and install the following dependencies from the commandline, via `pip`:
 ```bash
 pip install matplotlib
 pip install numpy